Transactions¶

 Changes to Transaction Validity¶

-As discussed in [Ledger.Conway.Specification.Properties][], transaction validity is tricky, and this is as true in the Dijkstra era as it was in Conway, if not moreso.
+As discussed in [Ledger.Conway.Specification.Properties][], transaction validity is tricky, and this remains true in the Dijkstra era.

 -